-National Concussion Awareness Day ® celebrates its fourth-year observance.
+National Concussion Awareness Day ® celebrates its fifth-year observance.
 The purpose of this day is to raise awareness of the importance of recognizing and adequately treating a mild to severe traumatic brain injury.

 Concussions Are More Common Than You May Think

 Among the key findings of a CDC report to Congress regarding traumatic brain injury-related Emergency Room visits, Hospitalizations, and deaths, we have: